-If an employee has any reason to believe there may be a conflict of interest, he or she should immediately disclose the matter to an immediate supervisor or to the Corporate HR Department.
+If an employee believes there may be a conflict of interest, they should immediately disclose the matter to an immediate supervisor or to the Corporate HR Department.
 Since the Company has no way to know the full scope of employee activities outside of the workplace, it is the employee's responsibility to review them with their supervisor to ensure no conflict exists.
 Employees are cautioned that the Company has a large service offering in many states with multiple customers so there may be conflicts that an employee is unaware of.
 The employee is solely responsible for communicating his/her activities with management to avoid conflict.
 Failure to do so may result in disciplinary action or termination.

-3.7 EMPLOYEE CLASSIFICATIONS
+3.10 EMPLOYEE CLASSIFICATIONS